-Even if the kids go "haha! there was this weird one eyed frog thing and a bear inside!", the counselors are going to order an alarm and security check to make sure there's no chance of harm.
+Even if the kids go "Haha! there was this weird one eyed frog thing and a bear inside!", the counselors are going to order an alarm and security check to make sure there's no chance of harm.
 Kids might not be scared by bears, but that still means the area should be surrounded for safety.
-I should know, I work at a wilderness camp and as soon as there's a bear nearby the kids start squealing "I wanna pet the bear!"

 Maybe one of the kids was actually scared and ran off to tell a counselor.
 It would've been a good 20 minutes between the time Mike showed up to when Sulley was able to run in and save him, so providing that the police were able to respond quickly, if a kid ran off right away, it's possible.
 Alternatively, if the kids were turning on the lights and playing with the weird green thing, one of the counselors could've seen the lights on, gone in to tell them to go to sleep, seen Mike, and ran off to call the police.

 So, Mike is Completely, 100% not Scary?
 To anyone?
 At all?
 How?!
 First of all, in Monsters Inc, it's been shown that certain kids are afraid of certain Monsters, not all of them.
 So it stands to reason that some kids could definitely be afraid of a Small Green Eyeball with Sharp teeth.
 Second, this movie itself shows that some Kids are just afraid of everything, which, again, would include a Small Green Eyeball with Sharp Teeth.
-I mean, if a Small Green Eye ball with sharp teeth and horns woke me up in the middle of the night with a roar, I certainly would be freaked out!
 It doesn't make sense to simply say Mike is not scary, when he can indeed be scary, just not to everyone.
 Then again, none of those monsters probably was scary to everyone either.
-So how, in all honesty, can people, in this movie, say "Mike, your not Scary, to anyone." when he definitely can if given the right children!?
+So how, in all honesty, can people, in this movie, say "Mike, you're not Scary, to anyone." when he definitely can if given the right children!?

 Well if you think about it, many of the monsters at MU are big and terrifying, the exact image of what most children think of when they think of a "monster".
 Mike is a little guy, a bit scary to look at yeah - but nowhere near as intimidating as say, Sulley.
 When they say he isn't scary at all, its because he doesn't fit the image of what is perceived at MU to be the ideal frightening monster.

-Word of God elaborates that monsters like Mike and Oozma Kappa lack the traditional build.
+Word of God elaborates that monsters like Mike and Oozma Kappa lack traditional build.
 But while Oozma Kappa were able to adjust their "faults" into effective Scaring techniques (with Mike's help), Mike, however, lacked a certain "spark," implying there really wasn't much about his physical appearance or traits to be resourceful about and convert into the effective Scaring technique.

 To elaborate, Word of God is that the animators even designed Squishy to be shorter and "cuter" than Mike to emphasize it wasn't exactly height or even cuteness that doomed Mike, it just was his lack of spark.
 Whether this worked out, YMMV.